Patrik Isaksson (singer)

 Patrik Christian Isaksson (born 3 August 1972) is a Swedish singer and songwriter.
+He became known for his music single ”Du får göra som du vill” which was released in 1999.
 He competed in Swedish Melodifestivalen 2006 with the song "Faller du så faller jag" and again in 2008, with the song "Under mitt tunna skinn".
 In 2012, he competed in the Danish Dansk Melodi Grand Prix 2012 with the song "Venter", a duet with Christian Brøns.
-As of July 2020, Isaksson has released six studio albums.
+As of August 2024, Isaksson has released seven studio albums.